A Theme for the Week

 Let it guide your choices for a few days.

-See what changes when the week has a shape.
+See what changes when the week has shape.

 Do what matters.
 Every day.